 - Learn about conducting research responsibly – in a way that respects participants and communities

-Individuals from communities typically underrepresented in the field of research are strongly encouraged to apply.
-This includes African Americans, Latinos and Latinas, persons of indigenous descent (including Native Americans, and natives of Alaska, Hawaii, and the US Pacific Islands), persons with disabilities, persons from disadvantaged backgrounds, and individuals who identify as transgender, lesbian, gay, or bisexual (LGBT).
+Individuals from communities typically underrepresented in the field of research are strongly encouraged to apply (African Americans, Latinx, persons of indigenous descent, persons with disabilities, persons from disadvantaged backgrounds, and individuals who identify as transgender, lesbian, gay, or bisexual).